AbdullahAdeebx/whisper/README.md

 # Whisper Cloud CLI

-A command-line tool to transcribe audio files using OpenAI's Whisper model via the Groq API.
+A command-line tool to transcribe audio and video files using OpenAI's Whisper model via the Groq API.

 ## Author